Skip to content

 Room aliases are resolved to room IDs automatically.
 Full room IDs (starting with !) are also supported.

-When a room doesn't exist, it's created with an AI-generated topic, power users are invited, and avatars are set from avatars/rooms/{room_key}.png if available.
+When a room doesn't exist, it's created with an AI-generated topic, power users are invited, and managed avatars are resolved from workspace overrides or bundled defaults if available.